aliosss/message-service/README.md

 ```
 ## Notes

-If the AWS account is in SES sandbox, both sender and recipient emails have to verified to be able to send emails.
+- If the AWS account is in SES sandbox, both sender and recipient emails have to verified to be able to send emails.
+- Deployed version's POST api endpoint is configured with an authorizer which is authorized by using AWS Cognito User Pool.
+Alternatively, a lambda based authorization could be used which can use any custom authorization method.